hansifer/tab-copy/README.md

 ### Direct DOM calls vs React

 The popup is implemented with static HTML and vanilla JS/direct DOM calls.
-The original intent of this was to optimize load speed, but the ultimate performance benefit and maintenance tradeoff are open to question.
+The original intent was to optimize load speed, but the ultimate performance benefit and maintenance tradeoffs are open to question.

-The options page is implemented in React for better maintainability and to more easily support complex interactions like drag-drop list re-ordering.
+The options page is implemented in React for better maintainability and support for complex interactions like drag-drop list re-ordering.